reema1595/DoneDealAutoTask/README.md

-The code has been written in c# using BDD framework and Playwright
+The code has been written in c# using SpecFlow BDD framework and Playwright

 A Visual Studio / Visual Studio/ Rider Code IDE is recommended